Scroll Top

 A private safari house set on the banks of the Chongwe River on the western boundary of the Lower Zambezi National Park.

-As far as private safari houses go, Chongwe House has always been quite unique and one that really works well for slightly more adventurous private groups and families.
-The location is stunning with beautiful views, a tranquil ambience and wildlife all around.
-The house has an adventurous feel with open fronted rooms (lower level rooms have yard high walls and rope ‘rigging’ curtains at night), but beyond this the experience is very comfortable and guests are looked after incredibly well.
+Time + Tide Chongwe House is currently undergoing a rebuild and will reopen in May 2025.
+The renovations will see a fresh contemporary style, whilst keeping some of the old design aesthetics and footprint.
+The location of the house is stunning with beautiful views, a tranquil ambience and wildlife all around.
+The house has always had an adventurous feel with open fronted rooms (we’re waiting on the finished details to see how much this will change with the new design), but beyond this the experience is very comfortable with sophisticated interiors and superb hospitality.
 Being totally exclusive is an obvious highlight, whilst the wide range of activities on offer is ideal for more adventurous, active travellers.
 But for anyone in the group that wishes to be very relaxed, there can be few better places on this planet to sit back and watch the world go by!

 Facilities